[Outline] Lecture on nuclear physics will be given as a basic subject of nuclear engineering.

 [Aim] To understand and obtain the basic knowledge on nuclear physics for further study of nuclear engineering.

-Binding energy, Nuclear decay, Radiation, Mass formula, Drip lines, Free Fermi gas model, Level density, Shell models, Collective models, Optical model, Direct reactions, Compound nuclear reactions, Statistical mode, Nuclear data
+Nuclear size, Binding energy, Nuclear decay, Radiation, Mass formula, Free Fermi gas model, Shell models, Collective models, Optical model, Direct reactions, Compound nuclear reactions, Statistical mode, Nuclear data

 A questions-and-answers session will be conducted in each class.

 |Course schedule||Required learning|

 |Class 1||General Properties of Nuclei I: Nuclear Size and Density||Explain the size/density of atomic nucleus, and related experimental evidences.|